Tschipcraft/spawnanimations/README.md

 Download the latest release from [here](https://github.com/Tschipcraft/spawnanimations/releases/latest) and put the datapack zip file into the `datapacks` folder of your Minecraft world.

+For Minecraft 1.14 and 1.15 use [this legacy version](https://drive.google.com/drive/folders/1ZqSrTNOId5AkeTsgW1LpFpMiGEq22aqE?usp=sharing)

 ## Updates